MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 While looking at new issues, you should quickly determine the validity of the issue.
 Consider the following:

-* If the issue requests help using MRTK3 within a particular application scenario, convert the issue to a discussion topic.
+* If the issue requests help using the Project packages within a particular application scenario, convert the issue to a discussion topic.
 Then answer the question if possible.
 If it is not possible, keep the "Needs: Triage" label or add a "Needs: Organization Attention" label if the organization responsible is known.
 * If the issue doesn’t make appropriate use of an issue template, apply the "Needs: Template Info" label and request that the author provide the missing information.
-* If the issue doesn’t mention the MRTK version that was used, apply the "Needs: Version Info" label and request that the author provide the version number.
+* If the issue doesn’t mention the Project package version that was used, apply the "Needs: Version Info" label and request that the author provide the version number.
 * If the issue doesn’t mention the platforms that were used, apply the "Needs: Platform Info" label and request that the author provide the platform information.
 * If the issue doesn’t clearly describe steps to reproduce the issue, apply the "Needs: Repro Steps" label and request that the author provide the missing steps.

 ### Invalid issues